veryheavypickle/yodas/README.md

 ```python
 >>> Yoda.setPath(path)
 ```
+This used to set the path
 > **path:** `str`
-> Where `path` is a string.
-This used to set the path

 TODO